MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 - [Power Platform administrator](/power-platform/admin/use-service-admin-role-manage-tenant#power-platform-administrator)
 - [Dynamics 365 administrator](/power-platform/admin/use-service-admin-role-manage-tenant#dynamics-365-administrator)

-The default value of the tenant-level setting is ‘null’ which will behave as if the setting has been set to ‘true’ and creates the bot during site creation.
+The default value of the tenant-level setting is ‘null’ which will behave as if the setting is set to ‘true’ and creates the bot during site creation.
 The admin can set its value to ‘true’ or ‘false’.

 To get the current value of the tenant-level setting, use the [Get-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/get-tenantsettings) command.
 For example:
 >